 I’ll also use the example of Freddy Fatts (a guy trying to lose weight) for explaining how to design a weight loss diet plan that minimizes muscle loss.

 Quick Overview.
-I’ll go over each step in detail, but here are all nine steps at a glance:
+I’ll go over each step in detail, but here are all ten steps at a glance:

 - Need-to-Know Basics.
 Not so fast….
-If you don’t already know these basic nutrition concepts, you must master them before going too in-depth with the nine steps, listed below:
+If you don’t already know these basic nutrition concepts, you must master them before going too in-depth with the ten steps, listed below:

 - Short-Term Goal.
 Decide whether the first step towards your ultimate goal is to bulk up or cut down.